 Industrial organisation (Christos Genakos)

-Genakos, Christos Reader in Economics, Director of the MPhil in Technology Policy Programme
+Genakos, Christos Professor of Economics, Director of the MPhil in Technology Policy Programme

 The research of the group is informed and stimulated by regular interactions with a wide range of regional, national and international organisations such as: the European Union; the Department of Business Energy and Industrial Strategy; National Infrastructure Commission; the US Environmental Protection Agency; UK Met Office and Committee on Climate Change; and the Office of Gas and Electricity Markets (Ofgem).
 It provides advice and policy inputs at Prime Ministerial and Ministerial levels in the UK and abroad.